david-chase/kubex-inventory/README.md

 ```

 ## ADVANCED - Modifying the Software Matching List
-Simple pattern matching.  `software.csv` contains a list of software packages and the matching logic to identify them.
+`software.csv` contains a list of software packages and the matching logic to identify them.
 The format of the file is:

 `<Software Package>, <Software Category>, "<Matching rule>"`